 Adding additional grafts to an area that has not first been properly corrected can compound the problem by making this area even more unnatural and by wasting precious donor hair.
 Read more about Camouflage. »»

 It is now apparent that a more aggressive approach is needed for removing and re-distributing the abnormal grafts in order to make the subsequent camouflage most effective.
-In this process, called graft excision, the problem grafts are carefully removed, dissected into individual follicular units, and then re-implanted in their proper location and direction.
+In this process, called plug removal (or graft excision), the problem grafts are carefully removed, dissected into individual follicular units, and then re-implanted in their proper location and direction.
 The areas where the larger grafts had been removed are then sutured closed.
 Besides re-using the hair, another advantage of this technique is that, as the grafts are removed, the underlying scarred tissue is removed as well, so that the overall appearance of the skin in the area is often greatly improved.

 When grafts are very small and numerous, but in the wrong location or direction, graft excision may be impractical.
 In these cases, laser hair removal may be the appropriate technique, particularly if the underlying skin is relatively normal.